Pavelezl/Imperative-Programming/README.md

   - Class 9: Functions with conditionals and iterations, practice exercises.
   - Class 10: Data Structures: Indexed collections; Arrays.
   - Class 11: Literal objects
+  - Class 12: More exercises on literal objects, how to traverse them and how to modify their parameters.